 Episode Cover

-On this installment of "The Parting Schotts Podcast," host and Associate Sports Editor Ken Schott is joined by Union hockey beat writer Mike MacAdam....
+On the latest edition of “The Parting Schotts Podcast,” Daily Gazette Associate Sports Editor Ken Schott reviews the Union men's hockey team's 3-2 victory...

 Listen